Tonyofjoy/agents/cursor_plugin/README.md

 ## Installation

+### Option 1: Automated Installation (Recommended)

+1. Copy this plugin directory to your Cursor plugins folder
+2. Run: `node install.js` or `npm run install-plugin`
+3. Enable the plugin in Cursor

+### Option 2: Manual Installation

 1. Copy this plugin directory to your Cursor plugins folder
 2. Install dependencies: `npm install`
 3. Build the plugin: `npm run build`